MatteoMgr2008/MatteoMgr2008/README.md

 - 👨‍💻 All of my projects are available at [My Github Profile (here in this page)](https://github.com/MatteoMgr2008)

-- 📝 I regularly write articles in **My mind when I'm in bathroom and while i doing...**
+- 📝 I regularly write articles in **My mind when I'm in bathroom and while i doing the...**

-- 💬 Ask me about **How to make a pizza🍕... no joke, I'm not a pizza chef**
+- 💬 Ask me about **How to make a pizza🍕... no it's a joke, I'm not a pizza chef**

 - 📄 Know about my experiences **World record for sitting on a chair... maybe?**